FZJ-JSC/JUBE/docs/advanced.rst

 given argument ``procs="4"`` JUBE will start 4 worker processes which will distribute the execution of the workpackages among themselves. ``N`` within the JUBE script represents the number of computation iterations to simulate a computational workload at hand.
-Both, ``N`` and ``procs``, within this prototypical example can be alternated to study runtime, memory usage and load of CPUs.
+The parameters ``N``, ``procs`` and the upper bound of ``range`` within this prototypical example can be alternated to study runtime, memory usage and load of CPUs.

 **Important hints:**